 sacrifice of the passover lamb delivered the ancient Jews from slavery and

-the Catholic Church explains, "Passover remains a Christian theme
+Catholics, "Passover remains a Christian theme of observance" (CCC

 Our family would like to pass on to you the following triumphal messages